 Palladium's Balanced Scorecard is a proven tool to drive corporate performance, but we're also using it for governments in the developing world.
-Jay Gribble from our HP+ program writes for Medium.

 Corporate growth is linked to the successful implementation of strategies.
 Among the key characteristics of high performers in the corporate world are organizations whose strategy execution practices include the articulation of clear measures and benchmarks, a focus on a few key initiatives, regular meetings to report on and manage the strategy, and a clear communication plan.
 What works for Wall Street should also work for Main Street – in the capitals of the world’s developing countries.